 Mount Shasta is a place of many mysteries.
 A sacred ground, home to Lemurian refugees, portals to other worlds, faerie folk, evil giants, and hidden UFO bases.
-On its forested slopes, conspiracies await all.
+On its forested slopes, high strangeness seems to await all.

 If you watch closely, you may even encounter Bigfoot.